MinecraftPublisher/alan/README.md

 puts "Hello World!";
 ```

-- Converts into this IR:
+- Converts into this IR (the x86 output for complex functions isn't done yet):

 ```
 main: